-After the removal of asphalt, beds for growing vegetables were laid in the ground.
-Nineteen raised beds were constructed on the remaining asphalt with a portion allotted for parking Zip cars.
+After the removal of asphalt, 6 garden spaces were laid in the ground.
+Thirteen additional raised garden beds were constructed on the remaining asphalt.
 In order to complement the mature Walnut tree in the garden’s center, a number of native and diverse species of trees were planted along the garden’s perimeter.

 The Steelyard also constructed a fence with floral patterns and towers in the form of a steel tree and bird bath in the garden.
 Rather than dispose of asphalt off-premises, the pieces of asphalt that were removed from the parcels were incorporated into the design of the fence.